-The Maltese legal system is quite flexible in that it caters for a number of different trusts, such as fixed trusts, discretionary trusts and trusts for a charitable purpose.
-The concept of the Maltese trust has also expanded into the commercial world, especially due to their usefulness as protection from the insolvency of a business partner.
+The Maltese legal system is quite flexible in that it caters to various trusts, such as fixed trusts, discretionary trusts, and trusts for charitable purposes.
+The concept of the Maltese trust has also expanded into the commercial world, especially due to its usefulness as protection from the insolvency of a business partner.

 Commercial trusts can be set up to hold:

-- securities offerings, whether to the public or for private placement, portfolio management and custody of investment instruments;
+- Security offerings, whether to the public or for private placement, portfolio management, and custody of investment instruments.

-- settling an asset on trust as security for a loan obtained for commercial purposes; and
+- Settling an asset on trust as security for a loan obtained for commercial purposes.